Roles in xMatters can be tricky to understand since they're applied in different ways to control security throughout the product.

 - View Person (also important): Lets a user see other users' custom fields, attributes, and devices - but not edit them.

 - Use Person (most important): Enables the ability to see other people in search results for messaging, groups, or other places - but not drill in to see their custom fields, attributes, or devices.

 - Manage Subscriptions (interesting when you need it): Allows you to assign subscriptions to others.

 Note: Some of these settings take precedence over others.
 For example, if Edit Person is enabled, then View Person or Use Person have no effect.
-Supervisors always have the ability to view, edit, and delete their employees - there's no need to try and replicate the hierarchical structure of your company exactly by assigning employees their actual supervisor in the supervisor field!
+Supervisors always have the ability to view, edit, and delete their supervised users - there's no need to try and replicate the hierarchical structure of your company exactly by assigning employees their actual supervisor in the supervisor field!

 Many users in xMatters are assigned more than one role.
 When users are assigned multiple roles they are not limited by the permissions of their "lowest access" role; they have the permissions from all their roles.

 The three main sections on the Role Details page define the permission types of the selected role (Group Supervisor, in this case) related to all other roles: